 Center for Healthy Nursing

 The UPMC Center for Nursing Excellence, in collaboration with the UPMC Health Plan and the University of Pittsburgh School of Nursing, established the Center for Healthy Nursing to find opportunities to create a healthier workplace for nurses.
-There has been an early focus on:

 Nurses Week Conference